 - Neck pain is one of the most common musculoskeletal complaints.
 About two thirds of the population will experience neck pain at some point in their lives.

-- Women are affected almost twice as much as men.
+- Women are affected slightly more than men.

 - Prevalence rises with age for men and women and is the highest in the age group between 50-59 years.